 Copy and paste this code recipe into your sites’

 .htaccess file.
-Note that you must configure your server’s UNIX password separate of this recipe.
+Remember to adjust the list of allowed IP addresses for your gateway (these are for Stripe).
+You must configure your server’s UNIX password separate of this recipe.

 Remember, this recipe will only work with sites restricted by a UNIX password.
 If you are using a Coming Soon plugin, you’ll need to take another approach to allow gateway access to your site (the easiest method is to disable the maintenance mode while running your tests).
 We’ll try to put together a similar recipe for popular plugins with this feature, or you can reach out to our support team for personal help.